mrlynn/mdbaas/README.md

 This repo was created as a demonstration for a talk (to be) given at MongoDB World 2017 by Michael Lynn

+## What is MongoDB as a Service?

+Let's break the term down...

+### MongoDB

+We know that __MongoDB__ is a database software platform based on __NoSQL__.

+### as a Service

+This phrase means that whatever words precede will be vended in a an on-demand manner.
+There are several characteristics (requirements) of an "as a service" offering.

+__On-demand__

+To be an as-a-service offering, the product or service should be available to customers immediately (or close) to their demand for said product or service.

+This can represent a major challenge when talking about databases.
+In order to be able to provide on-demand service, you may have to pre-provision hardware, or develop some mechanism to enable you to deploy hardware and operating systems in an extremely rapid fashion.

+__Broad Access__

+TBD

+__Resource Pooling__

+TBD

+__Rapid Elasticity__

+TBD

+__Measured Service__

+TBD

+## Why?

+There are countless ways to implement Database as a Service.
+What's contained in this repository represents one approach... maybe not even the most efficient, or effective method.
+In fact, as an employee of __MongoDB__, I feel compelled to mention the fact that this problem has been solved... not only solved - but solved in an extremely effective, and efficient manner.
+You can use this service to satisfy your own __MongoDB as a Service__ offering.
+This may not give you the flexibility or control you require to vend this service to your internal users.
+THAT is precisely why this talk, and this repository exist.

 ## Getting Started

 If you want to create your own MongoDB as a Service, you may use this project as a starting point.
 You will need the following in order to proceed:

 ### Prerequisites

+If you intend to start building your own MongoDB as a Service offering to your internal customers, it will be necessary for you to have the following components in place.

 * Knowledge of the MEAN Stack